 Question Number Correct Answer(s) Standards Rationales for Answer Options 10 В RI.3.7, RI.3.1 A. Although the photograph shows the complete spacecraft, it does not indicate where the astronauts sat during each mission.
 B. This is the correct answer.
 Text 2 describes the Freedom 7 as launching on a Redstone rocket, and that that particular type of rocket had been designed originally as a missile.
 The photograph helps the reader understand what rockets looked like during the early days of the space program.
 C. The photograph shows the rocket launching, not landing.
 D. The photograph does not provide details about whether Shepard's mission was a success.
-11, Part A C - RI.3.2, RI.3.1 A. Although it is likely that Shepard's work on the moon led to a better understanding of gravity, that is not a main idea of Text 2.
+11, Part A C RI.3.2, RI.3.1 A. Although it is likely that Shepard's work on the moon led to a better understanding of gravity, that is not a main idea of Text 2.
 B. Although it is likely that Shepard had to be brave as a soldier during the war, the main idea of the text isn't how this bravery played out during his time as an astronaut.
 C. This is the correct answer.
 Text 2 explains both of Shepard's successful missions to space and then discusses how he continued to contribute to the space program in other ways after his space missions had been completed.
 D. Although Shepard did complete two missions to space, he made many other contributions as well when he worked at NASA later.
 Those contributions are important to the main idea of the text: Shepard had a long and successful career in the space program.
 11, Part B D A. These two sentences only tell about part of Shepard's accomplished career and do not develop the main idea as well as option D, which speaks to not only his missions in space but his life after those missions were completed.
 B. These two sentences provide information about Shepard's early life rather than establishing the main idea that he had a long and successful career in the space program.
 C. These two sentences provide information about one experiment Shepard did while walking on the moon.
 It does not provide support for the idea that his career in the space program was long and successful.
 D. This is the correct answer.
 These two sentences mention both Shepard's successful career as an astronaut as well as how he continued to help the space program after those missions were complete.

-Question Number Correct Answer(s) Standards Rationales for Answer Options 12 С RI.3.9, RI.3.1 A. Both texts provide the same level of detail about what spacecraft Shepard flew as part of the Mercury Project.
+Question Number Correct Answer(s) Standards Rationales for Answer Options A. Both texts provide the same level of detail about what spacecraft Shepard flew a Mercury Project.
 B. Both texts clearly state Shepard was the first man in space.
+Text 1 rather than Te information about animals traveling to space before Shepard.
+A. Both texts provide the same level of detail about what spacecraft Shepard flew as part of the Mercury Project.
+12 B. Both texts clearly state Shepard was the first man in space.
 Text 1 rather than Text 2 provides information about animals traveling to space before Shepard.
-C. This is the connect space Text 1 only mentions that Chapter (later welled on the mann " but Text 2 and " C. This is the correct answer.
+NI.3.1 C. This is the correct answer.
 Text 1 only mentions that Shepard "later walked on the moon," but Text 2 describes some of his actions taken during the walk (e.g., collecting moon rocks, hitting golf balls).
 D. Both texts mention that Shepard's first flight lasted about 15 minutes.